Thank you for being here

 No matter what your situation, I’m here to support you and help you shine your light.

 My name is Dakshima Dilipani Haputhanthri.
 I am a registered social worker in Alberta, Canada.
 I worked as an attorney, in my home country Sri Lanka.
-I have been an invited speaker in many platforms such as Mount Royal University and the non-profit organization Diversecities.
-I am also a board member in the Gender and Sexual Diversity Board of Calgary Police Services and an Immigrant Advisory Table member at Calgary Local Immigration Partnership, as well as an Advisor at Faculty of Social work’s community advisory committee.
+I have been an invited speaker in many platforms such as Mount Royal University, University of Calgary and non-profit organizations such as Diversecities, Distress Centre and Immigrant Services Calgary.
+I am also a board member in the Gender and Sexual Diversity Board of Calgary Police Services and Co-Chair for Immigrant Advisory Table member at Calgary Local Immigration Partnership, Vice President at Calgary Outlink, as well as an Advisor at Faculty of Social work’s community advisory committee.

 After struggling for many years to hide my sexuality, I now fully embrace my true self and am here to safely support you to embrace your true self and to find your freedom and peace.